klojang4j/klojang-templates/README.md

 [classpath resource](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/Template.html#fromResource(java.lang.Class,java.lang.String))
 are by default always cached.
 Thus, the cost of parsing the template is paid just once.
 Included templates are cached separately from the templates in which they are included.
 This makes the template retrieval process even more efficient.
 The first time you include a template it needs to be parsed, but the next time you include it, either in the same template or in another template, you do so essentially for free.

 #### Disabling Template Caching

 During development you might want to disable caching so you can modify the template and immediately verify the result when you hit the Refresh button in your browser.
 This can be done by adding `-Dorg.klojang.templates.cacheSize=0` to the java command line.
-Alternatively, you can set an environment variable named KJT_CACHE_SIZE to 0 (zero).
+Alternatively, you can set an environment variable named KJT_CACHE_SIZE to 0.

 ## Conclusion